nishanttotla/masters-thesis/README.md

 $ ./generate.sh
 ```

 `pdflatex` and `bibtex` must be available on the system.
-The generate script also copies the generated document `p.pdf` to the local Dropbox folder.
-This is optional and can be removed.
+The generate script also copies the generated document `p.pdf` to the local Dropbox folder if the `--dropbox` flag is provided.
+The Dropbox folder is assumed to be in the home directory.